JarvyJ/HomeIntent/docs/docs/integrations/home-assistant.md

 ### Fan
  * Turn on/off the living room fan
  * Toggle the ceiling fan
- * Set the kitchen fan to oscillate
+ * \*Set the kitchen fan to [not] oscillate
- * Start oscillating the attic fan
+ * \*Start/stop oscillating the attic fan
+ * \*Oscillate the attic fan
+ * \*Turn on/off the attic fan osccilation
  * Set/make/change the living room fan to sleep
  * Reverse the ceiling fan
  * Increase/Decrease the kitchen fan
  * Set/make/change the living room fan to high/medium/low

 Home Intent will only allow the specific fans that can oscillate to be set for oscillation.
 Same thing with presets and fan speeds.

+We're not sure what the best sentence approach is for the fan oscillation, so we've put in a lot of variation for now.
+Going to do some tests to see what works well.
+It performs a toggle under the covers so as long as it picks up the fan and "oscillate" it'll probably work.

 ### Group